c1r5/c1r5/README.md

 Software Engineering <3
 ------------------

-I'm a software engineer by +10 years and a tech enthusiast coding is my daily hobby.
+I'm write code by +10 years and a tech enthusiast coding is my daily hobby.
 My career started in 2020 with backend maintenance.
 Later, I worked independently in cybersecurity roles.

 *   🌍  I'm based in Brazil
 *   🧠  I'm learning Google ADK, Agentic LLMs and Automated Workflows.